SMerrony/dgemua/STATUS.md

 provide a user-level emulation of a virtual AOS/VS environment.
 The emulators share some core code - notably the CPU (processor) itself.

-Due to lack of freely-available software and documentation, the virtual emulation is more advanced.
+Due to lack of freely-available software and documentation for these historically important machines, the virtual emulation is more advanced.

 ## Physical Emulator - mvemua